Without a doubt, every game matters.

 With few exceptions, a single game doesn't define a season.
 A great victory can be deflated by an upset the next weekend, while a crushing defeat can be redeemed by an inspired effort later in the season.

-While the Pac-12's national title contenders -- we won't name names -- need to win every game (or just about), before each season you can point to a stretch of games on the schedule that appears defining for every team.
+While the Pac-12's national title contenders -- we won't name names -- need to win every game (or just about every game), you can point to a stretch of games on the schedule that appears to be defining.
 In terms of a team's goals, that stretch is most critical.

 We've defined a "key stretch" as three games, though we will allow for those three games to come among four.

 Key stretch: Nov.
 15 at Arizona, Nov.
 22 vs. Oregon State, Nov.
 29 at Washington State

 Why it’s critical: Well, it’s too bad the Huskies won’t face off against USC this season (unless, of course, we see a Pac-12 championship matchup between the two), because while there doesn’t seem to be bad blood between the Huskies and Steve Sarkisian, it’s always interesting to see a coach face his former team in his first year at a new job.

 But with the Trojans not on the schedule this season, we had to look elsewhere for a key stretch for Washington.
 It was still a tough decision.
 So many coaches laud Chris Petersen for his in-game coaching ability; he’s never married to one plan and makes great halftime adjustments.
 So there was a big part of me that wanted to put a stretch that included Stanford, Oregon and Arizona State (Sept.
 27 to Oct.
 25), but I wasn’t sure that would really be the stretch that truly defines this team.
 Yes, if the Huskies can pick up a win or two there, the hype surrounding the program is going to ramp up.
 But that will still be so early in Petersen’s Washington career and the Huskies’ season.
 Will the team really know its identity by then?